smurk-too/gadget4sneek/trunk/sneek2sneekplus/README.txt

-This is a simple application for switching between SNEEK +/- DI.
+This is a simple application for switching between SNEEK with and without DI.

 This is a beta release so there are RISKS you could make your Wii unoperable (i.e. bricked).
 Do not use this application if you